keras-team/keras/CONTRIBUTING.md

 * `-c opt` enables the optimizations during the build.
 * `--test_sharding_strategy=disabled` disables the sharding so that all the test outputs are in one file.
+  However, it may slow down the tests for not running in parallel and may cause the test to timeout.